Galaxy Quest: Development

 The original spec script by David Howard was titled Captain Starshine.
 Howard stated he got the idea while at an IMAX presentation, where one of the trailers for an upcoming "Americans in Space" film was narrated by Leonard Nimoy, a leading actor from Star Trek.
-The trailer got Howard thinking about how the other Star Trek actors had become pigeonholed in these roles since the cancellation of Star Trek, and he then came up with the idea of what if there were real aliens involved.
+The trailer got Howard thinking about how the other Star Trek actors had become pigeonholed in these roles since the cancellation of Star Trek, and he then came up with the idea of "What if there were real aliens involved?"
 From there, he considered that the rest of his script, "in a lot of ways, just wrote itself, because it just seemed so self-evident once the idea was there".

-Producer Mark Johnson, who had a first-look deal with DreamWorks, did not like Howard's script but was still fascinated with its concept of space aliens who misconstrue old episodes of a television series as reality.
+Producer Mark Johnson, who had a first-look deal with DreamWorks, did not like Howard's script but was fascinated with its concept of space aliens who misconstrue old episodes of a television series as reality.
 Johnson purchased the script and had Bob Gordon use the concept to create Galaxy Quest.
 A fan of Star Trek, Gordon was hesitant, believing Galaxy Quest "could be a great idea or it could be a terrible idea" and initially turned it down.
 Gordon, who did not read Captain Starshine until after the film was completed, started from the premise of washed-up actors from a sci-fi series involved with real extraterrestrials.
-Gordon's initial drafts added elements of humor to Howard's script, such as the Protector scraping the walls of the space dock when Laredo pilots the real ship for the first time.
-Gordon became more confident in his script when he completed the scene where Nesmith confesses to the Thermians, which he felt he nailed.
+Gordon's initial drafts added elements of humor to Howard's script, such as the Protector scraping the walls of the space dock when Webber pilots the real ship for the first time.
+The scene with the "Chompers" leading into the Omega 13 came from Gordon's viewing of the horror film Event Horizon, which featured a rotating tunnel lined with sharp blades leading into the ship's engine room.
+Gordon became more confident when he completed the scene where Nesmith confesses to the Thermians, which he felt he nailed.
 He submitted his first draft to DreamWorks in 1998, and it was immediately green-lit.